-Most people only think of getting a home inspection when purchasing a home and while that is the most common reason for getting one, it’s not the only reason.
+Most people only think of getting a home inspection when purchasing a home, and while that is the most common reason for getting one, it’s not the only reason.
 Home inspections serve many purposes.
-Some inspections are required when closing on a home, some are required in order to purchase home insurance and others help you get appropriate discounts on your home insurance.
+Some inspections are required when closing on a home, some are necessary to purchase home insurance, and others help you get appropriate discounts on your home insurance.

 Below are the three most common home inspections:

-When buying a home the closing cost normally includes a fee for a “Standard Home Inspection”.
-This inspection is required to ensure that the condition of the home meets requirements.
+When buying a home, the closing cost typically includes a “Standard Home Inspection” fee.
+This inspection is required to ensure the house’s condition meets the requirements.
 It also protects the buyer from purchasing a home with existing damage.

-A “Wind Mitigation Inspection” is different and most people are not familiar with this inspection.
-This inspection is completed on your roof and gives the insurance companies information regarding the type of roof, age, and tie downs you have.
-If certain features of your roof qualify for the wind mitigation discount you could see a big savings in your homeowner premium.
-Most discounts apply to roofs that were installed prior to 2003.
+A “Wind Mitigation Inspection” is different, and most people are not familiar with this inspection.
+This inspection is completed on your roof and gives the insurance companies information regarding the type of roof, age, and tie-downs you have.
+If certain roof features qualify for the wind mitigation discount, you could see significant savings in your homeowner premium.
+Most discounts apply to roof coverings that were installed before 2003.

 Below is a list of information that is provided in this inspection:

-The third type of inspection is a “Four-Point Inspection”.
-Most times this inspection is required in obtaining homeowners insurance for older homes.
+The third type of inspection is a “Four-Point Inspection.”
+This inspection is often required to obtain homeowners insurance for older homes.

-Below are the four areas of your home that is inspected.
+Below are the four areas of your home that are inspected.

-Every insurance company is different and requirements change so be sure to contact your agent to make sure a Four-Point is not required.
+Every insurance company is different, and requirements change, so contact your agent to ensure a Four-Point is not required.

-These inspections usually cost anywhere from $65-$125 and most inspectors can do all of the above inspections most times for half the cost if the inspections are combined.
+These inspections usually cost anywhere from $85-$125, and most inspectors can do all of the above inspections, most times for half the cost if the inspections are combined.
 Please do not hesitate to contact our agency for a better understanding of these inspections.Continue Reading